shivay-at-pieces/pieces-copilot-streamlit/README.md

 # <p align="center"> Pieces Copilot Streamlit Example

 <p align="center">
-The Pieces Copilot Streamlit Bot is an interactive chatbot application built using Streamlit, designed to provide users with a seamless interface to ask questions and receive answers in real-time and powered by [Pieces OS Python SDK](https://github.com/pieces-app/pieces-os-client-sdk-for-python).
+The Pieces Copilot Streamlit Bot is an interactive chatbot application built using Streamlit, designed to provide users with a seamless interface to ask questions and receive answers in real-time and powered by <a href="https://github.com/pieces-app/pieces-os-client-sdk-for-python"> Pieces OS Python SDK </a>
 </p>